Advertisement

 The most important step is to get a foodbank voucher.

-In order to provide the most appropriate help for the circumstances of your situation the foodbank work with local agencies.
+To provide the most appropriate help for the circumstances of your situation the foodbank works with local agencies.
 If they feel you are struggling to put food on the table, they will issue you with a foodbank voucher.

 1. Get in touch with The FOODBANK - If you call or email the foodbank they can talk through your situation and put you in touch with a relevant local agency.